aspireability/nn-job-board-client/README.md

 ### Hosting and Deployment

 - The client is hosted using [GitHub Pages](https://pages.github.com/) feature from GitHub.
-GitHub pages allows us to host a website straight from a GitHub repository at a domain of our choosing.
+GitHub Pages allows us to host a website straight from a GitHub repository at a domain of our choosing.
 - The domain is configured in the `CNAME` file, in the settings of our domain / DNS manager (google domains), and the [settings for the repository](https://github.com/aspireability/nn-job-board-client/settings/pages).

 #### Deploying updates to the live website